sjentsch/lsjDocs/_pages/Ch04_Descriptives_1.rst

 divide by the total number of items.
 However, that’s not really the reason I went into all that detail.
 My goal was to try to make sure that everyone reading this book is clear on the notation that we’ll be using throughout the
-book: X̅ for the mean, Σ for the idea of summation, X\ :sub:`i` for the *i*-th observation, and *N* for the total number of observations.
+book: *X̄* for the mean, Σ for the idea of summation, *X*\ :sub:`i` for the *i*-th observation, and *N* for the total number of observations.
 We’re going to be re-using these symbols a fair bit so it’s important that you understand them well enough to be able to “read” the equations, and to be able to see that it’s just saying “add up lots of things and then divide by another thing”.

 Calculating the mean in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~